johnhenry/ai.captain/advanced.md

 ### Template Inheritance

-Templates can inherit from and extend other templates:
+Templates can inherit from and extend other templates, with proper variable handling and validation:

 ```javascript
 import { createWindowChain, TemplateSystem } from 'window-chain';